infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

-**Level 1** Violations are automatically generated if a pilot violates any one of the set conditions.
-These are outlined below:
+**Level 1** Violations are automatically generated if a pilot violates any one of the following set conditions: